selcukemiravci/XRPL-Discord-Bot/README.md

 Monday, July 31st @ 8am - 9am PT

-Monday August 7th

-Highly encourage all participants to join to learn more about how to interact with the XRPL for your projects

-AI Newsletter trained on XRPL Discord and Twitter news shared in a slack channel for employees to keep up with the community and learn the newest updates on the XRPL ecosystem.
+AI Newsletter trained on XRPL Discord news shared in a slack channel for employees to keep up with the community and learn the newest updates on the XRPL ecosystem.

 Hakathon Theme:  Education

 ###  Judging Criteria

-Innovation
+-  Innovation
-Technical Implementation
+-  Technical Implementation
-Educational Video
+-  Educational Video
-User Experiencer
+-  User Experiencer
-Potential for Internal Adoption
+-  Potential for Internal Adoption

 ##  Submission